Best Text-to-Speech Chrome Extensions in 2026

 For users who are open to using Edge for reading-heavy sessions, the built-in Read Aloud is a strong free option that requires no extension installation or account.

-Tasks tested: reading a 1,500-word article from The Guardian, listening to a 10-page academic PDF opened in Chrome, processing a Gmail inbox with 5 unread emails of varying length, and listening to a Wikipedia article with complex formatting.
+Tasks tested: reading a 1,500-word article from The Guardian, listening to a 10-page academic research paper (tested in the web app for tools that support PDFs), processing a Gmail inbox with 5 unread emails of varying length, and listening to a Wikipedia article with complex formatting.

 Criteria assessed: